ADACS-Australia/CELEBI/docker_data/README.md

 CELEBI workflow makes use of multiple packages and scripts that enable necessary seamless computation of FRB data.
 This compute environment, which was earlier located on OzStar supercomputer, is containerized to make the workflow more portable.
 The files in this folder constitute the data necessary to rebuild the docker container.
 This documentation details:

-_i) How the containers were built and their contents. ii) Different approaches to invoking the containers, iii) Calling packages (CASA)_

 ## Building the containers